langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 # Human-in-the-loop

+!!! tip "This guide uses the new `interrupt` function."

+    As of LangGraph 0.2.57, the recommended way to set breakpoints is using `interrupt` function as it significantly simpifies **human-in-the-loop** patterns.

+    If you're looking for the previous version of this conceptual guide, which uses static breakpoints and `NodeInterrupt` exception, it is available [here](./low_level.md#breakpoints).

 **Human-in-the-loop** (or "on-the-loop") workflows enhance agent capabilities by incorporating human interactions at key points.
 Common interaction patterns include:

 1. ✅ **Approval**: Pause the agent, present its current state to the user, and allow the user to approve or reject a proposed action.